 A) Timing of Disclosure of Quarterly Results:

-While assessing quarterly results, one of the key parameter that every investor should track is the timing of disclosure of results:
+While assessing quarterly results, one of the key parameters that every investor should track is the timing of disclosure of results:

 1) If a company is not able to publish its quarterly results within the stipulated timelines (45 or 60 days, as applicable), then it is a serious issue and the investor should definitely be worried.